Famous Deaf People: 15 Athletes Who Are Deaf or Hard-of-Hearing

 In 2018, Kyte and nine members of his family played hockey for the Canadian Deaf Sports Association (CDSA) at the Canadian Deaf Games and brought home the gold medal.

-If you want to know more about accessibility services for deaf and hard-of-hearing people – including captioning – you can get in touch with our friendly team, or visit the Ai-Media website for our full range of services.
+If you want to know more about accessibility services for deaf and hard-of-hearing people – including captioning – you can visit the Ai-Media website for our full range of services.